KIT-IBPT/epics-open62541/README.md

 * `no_read_on_init`: Only supported for output records.
 If specified, the record's value is *not* initialized by reading the current value from the server.
+* `sampling_interval`: Only supported for input records that are operated in `I/O Intr´ mode.
+In this case, this option specifies the sampling interval for the respective OPC UA node in milliseconds (how often the OPC UA server will check the node's value for changes).
+Updates are still only received according to the publishing interval of the associated subscription and the server is free to choose a different sampling interval if it does not support the requested one.
+If not specified (or if `NaN` is specified), the sampling interval is set to be the same as the publishing interval of the associated subscription, which ususally makes sense.
+* `subscription`: Only supported for input records that are operated in `I/O Intr` mode.
+In this case, this option specifies the name of the subscription that is used when registering the monitored item with the OPC UA server.
+The configuration options for subscriptions can be set through IOC shell commands.
+If the name of the subscription is not specified explicitly, the subscription with the name `default` is used.

 The node ID identifies the process variable on the server.
 There are two ways, how a node ID can be specified: string and numeric.
 A string identifier has the